+Ikenson has been involved in international trade since 1990.
+Before joining the Cato Institute in 2000, he was director of international trade planning for an international accounting and business advisory firm.
+In 1997 he cofounded and was a principal at an international trade consulting firm in Washington, and from 1990 to 1997 he was a trade policy and antidumping analyst at a few international trade law practices.
 In addition to his many studies and articles, Ikenson is coauthor of the book Antidumping Exposed: The Devilish Details of Unfair Trade Law.
-He has testified before a variety of congressional committees on various policy matters.
-He has appeared on numerous television news programs on various networks, including PBS, CNN, CNBC, Bloomberg TV, MSNBC, ABC News, Fox News, Fox Business News, and NPR.
-His articles have been published in widely-circulated newspapers and magazines, including the Wall Street Journal, Wall Street Journal Asia.
-Los Angeles Times, USA Today, Chicago Tribune, Washington Times, the Detroit News, Forbes, and National Review.
+He also contributed a chapter to libertarianism.org’s Visions of Liberty.
+He has testified before congressional committees on a variety of policy matter and has appeared on numerous television news programs and networks, including PBS, CNN, CNBC, Bloomberg TV, MSNBC, ABC News, Fox News, Fox Business News, and NPR.
+His articles have been published in widely circulated newspapers and magazines, including the Wall Street Journal,the Los Angeles Times, USA Today, the Chicago Tribune, the Washington Times, the Detroit News, Forbes, and National Review.